.jpeg)

 Create a PCS Binder

-For the visual types among us, having printed checklists can be helpful.
-Your PCS binder should also contain copies of orders, moving documents, and Powers of Attorney.
-See Bloom Where PCS Plants You for checklists for the weeks and days leading up to the move, moving week itself, and the days following.
+Need more specific ideas for your PCS move checklists?
+See our free guide, Bloom Where PCS Plants You, for checklists for the weeks and days leading up to the move, moving week itself, and the days following.

 Set Your Budget